transmutrix/nim-sdl3/README.md

 Run one from the root of this repo, like this: `nim r examples/renderer/01-clear/clear.nim`

-If you're using VS Code, and have the Nim extension installed, you can open one of the examples and select `"Nim: Run selected Nim file"` from the Command Palette.
+If you're using VS Code, and have the Nim extension installed, you can simply open one of the examples and press F6 or select `"Nim: Run selected Nim file"` from the Command Palette.

 **Note: All of the official examples for SDL3 use the new SDL callbacks system in lieu of having their own `main()`, and the Nim rewrites do not do this.**